Posted Jul 31, 2020 at 18:00. Revised Apr 25, 2021 at 19:12.

-Most Westerners have not perceived this stealthy infiltration of refugees as the willful Russian foreign policy plan that it is.
-Although innocent, these refugees/social saboteurs are nevertheless Russia’s most cynical and highly cost-effective weapon against the EU.
+Most Westerners have not perceived this stealthy infiltration of refugees as a willful Russian foreign policy.
+These refugees/social saboteurs are nevertheless Russia’s most cynical and highly cost-effective weapon against the EU.

 Russia always negotiates during the process of creating refugees.
 Still, it will only agree to ceasefires that will take effect far enough in the future to give Russia the time needed to kill the people they want to eradicate.